OlioEngr/jexer/README.md

     is due to a Java limitation/interaction between blocking reads (necessary to get UTF8 translation correct) and file streams.

+  - See jexer.tterminal.ECMA48 for more specifics of terminal emulation limitations.

 Roadmap
 -------